discretize/discretize-guides/guides/new-player-guide/index.md

 ---
 title: New Player Guide
-date: 2022-04-29T11:04:07.502Z
+date: 2022-05-30T18:11:19.608Z
 image: ./images/lobby.jpg
 description: A beginners guide to being successful in fractals.
 author: Princeps.6481 and Mistlocked [FotM]
 ---
 ## Introduction to fractals

 <Grid>

 <GridItem xs="12" sm="7">

-Fractals of the mists, frequently called "fracs" are 5-man repeatable endgame dungeon-like instances with a large scale of difficulty and rewards.
+Fractals of The Mists, frequently called *"fractals"*, or simply *"fracs"*, are 5-man repeatable endgame dungeon-like instances with a large scale of difficulty and rewards.
 100 levels are structured into 4 different tiers, each consisting of 25 levels.

 As you move up in fractal level, the content becomes more difficult – but also more rewarding.

 You can find the portal entrance to fractals in Fort Marriner in Lions Arch.
 There are no gear requirements for tier 1 fractals, allowing anybody to try fractals out.

-Starting atlevel 20, players need to deal with <Effect name="Agony"/> which requires increasing amounts of <Attribute name="Agony Resistance"/> to counter effectively as you move up in fractal level.
+Starting at level 20, players need to deal with <Effect name="Agony"/> which requires increasing amounts of <Attribute name="Agony Resistance"/> to counter effectively as you move up in fractal level.
 Without enough <Attribute name="Agony Resistance"/> you lose a percentage of your HP every second while under the effect of <Effect name="Agony"/>.
 Click on the <Effect name="Agony"/> icon to learn more about the scaling of the damage by <Effect name="Agony"/>.

 </GridItem>